Injured Osaka withdraws in Rome

-World number one Naomi Osaka has pulled out of her scheduled Internazionali d'Italia quarter-final with Kiki Bertens due to a hand injury, just nine days before the start of the French Open.

-Shortly before her last-eight match against Bertens was due to begin on Friday, the WTA confirmed Osaka had been "forced to withdraw due to a right hand injury".
+Shortly before her last-eight match against Bertens was due to begin, the WTA confirmed Osaka had been "forced to withdraw due to a right hand injury".

-The 21-year-old, who was won the last two grand slams, confirmed her status as top seed at Roland Garros by virtue of Simona Halep's early exit in Rome on Thursday.
+The 21 year-old, who was won the last two grand slams, confirmed her status as top seed at Roland Garros by virtue of Simona Halep's early exit in Rome on Friday (AEST).

 Osaka becomes the latest player to suffer an injury scare in the final major clay-court tournament before the French Open.